zuiko21/minimOS/hard/sixtation.md

 quite suitable for my _superb LG 1910S monitor_.
 In order to stay within the _megapixel_ limit (which for 8bpp takes one MiB of VRAM), 1280 x 1024 @ 60 Hz timing will be used, but restricting the visible area to **1152 x 864**.
 From the standard _108 MHz dot clock_ a whopping **13.5 MHz Phi-2 clock** is achieved.
-Note that the CRTC must work at _*a quarter* of Phi-2 frequency_ to keep within the 6445 limits, thus configured for 32-pixel wide "virtual" characters.
+Note that the CRTC must work at _a **quarter** of Phi-2 frequency_ to stay within the 6445 limits, thus configured for 32-pixel wide "virtual" characters.
 While this configuration further reduces sync and porch timing accuracy, no issues are expected thanks to the ample borders (64 pixels both left & right, 80 top & down).